Sogni-AI/sogni-demo-superapp/README.md

 # Sogni Tattoo Ideas — Teaching Demo

-A tiny, production‑grade scaffold that shows **how to build a Gen‑AI app with Sogni**:
+A tiny, production‑grade scaffold that shows **how to build a Gen‑AI app powered by the dePIN Sogni Supernet render network**:

 - ✨ Simple but thoughtfully designed UI
 - 🔌 Minimal Express API that calls the Sogni SDK